 Every stadium has its own rules, so please, please get familiar with them before you head to the concert.
 We’ll be at SoFi Stadium in Inglewood, California this time around, and they have a whole “BTS at SoFi Stadium Know Before You Go” section of their website.

-- Stadium-compliant clear backpack or bag
+- Stadium-compliant clear backpack or bag (we got this one and it’s super cute!)

 - Vaccine card with case/lanyard